N3msi/NCPR/README.md

 -------------
 Contributers:
 -------------
-All linked models have been heavily modified for use with NCPR.
+All used models have been heavily modified for use with NCPR.

 Royalty Free License (RFL) : https://en.wikipedia.org/wiki/Royalty-free Royalty Free License (RFL) Creative Commons Attribution(CCA) : https://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution(CCA)